 Where to Eat

 Start your day with a coffee and pastry from Good Grounds Coffee & Bistro.
-Or, dive into a fantastic breakfast from my favorite Goodland restaurant, The Bricks.
+Or, dive into a fantastic breakfast from my favorite Goodland restaurant, The Bricks By Maria.
 Omelets, biscuit & gravy, and pancakes are offered on the breakfast menu, and the lunch and dinner are chock full of palate-pleasing options.
 I love the fresh and healthy salads with delicious dressings.
 You can also have a plate of comfort food favorites paired with mashed potatoes and green beans.
 Yum!

 Another tasty option for lunch and dinner is Crazy R’s Bar & Grill in an eclectic setting with lots of fun things to check out.
 Steaks, burgers, and dishes your mom would have made make up the menu, with plenty of options for picky eaters.
 Crazy R’s steaks are super juicy and full of flavor.
 You can also have Dorothy Lynch salad dressing here, a Midwestern tomato-based condiment that is absolutely delicious.